alejandroalffer/alastria-node-t/README.md

 To use your node through web3 applications, some connection method must be enabled.
 In this case, the following connection methods are offered:

 * JSON-RPC connection: you should upgrade the following files, in order to allow `Web3.JS` or `EtherJS` connections; `docker-compose.yml` allow new connection from `tcp/22000`, or the one defined in `alastria-node-data/env/geth.common.sh` related to `JSON-RPC` connections.
-> NOTE: exposing this port should be controled by any kind of firewall, or using any proxy filtering, as proposed in [alastria-access-point](https://github.com/alastria/alastria-access-point) project.
+> NOTE: exposing this port should be controlled by any kind of firewall, or using any proxy filtering, as proposed in [alastria-access-point](https://github.com/alastria/alastria-access-point) project.
 * WebSockets connection: please, follow this article [Connecting to an Alastria-T Network node using WebSockets](https://tech.tribalyte.eu/blog-websockets-red-t-alastria) created by Ronny Demera, from Tribalyte.

 # Boot Nodes